 In 2010, the federal government signed into law the ACA (Affordable Care Act), also known as federal health care reform, which affects several aspects of Wisconsin health care.
-ForwardHealth has begun working toward ACA compliance by implementing some new requirements for providers and provider screening processes.
-To meet federally mandated requirements, ForwardHealth will implement changes in phases, the first of which began in 2012.
+ForwardHealth has been working toward ACA compliance by implementing some new requirements for providers and provider screening processes.
+To meet federally mandated requirements, ForwardHealth is implementing changes in phases, the first of which began in 2012.
 A high-level list of the changes included under ACA is as follows:

-- Providers will be assigned a risk level of limited, moderate, or high.
-Most of the risk levels have been established by the CMS (Centers for Medicare and Medicaid Services) based on an assessment of potential fraud, waste, and abuse for each provider type. - Providers will be screened according to their assigned risk level.
-Screenings will be conducted during initial enrollment and revalidation. - Certain provider types will be subject to an enrollment application fee of \$523.
+- Providers are assigned a risk level of limited, moderate, or high.
+Most of the risk levels have been established by the CMS (Centers for Medicare and Medicaid Services) based on an assessment of potential fraud, waste, and abuse for each provider type. - Providers are screened according to their assigned risk level.
+Screenings are conducted during initial enrollment and revalidation. - Certain provider types are subject to an enrollment application fee of \$523.
 This fee has been federally mandated and may be adjusted annually.
-The fee is used to offset the cost of conducting screening activities. - The enrollment process will require additional information.
-During the enrollment process, providers are required to provide additional information for persons with an ownership or control interest, managing employees, and agents.
-"Persons" in this instance may mean a person or a corporation. - Revalidation will occur at least every three to five years. - Ordering and referring physicians or other professionals will be required to be enrolled as a participating Medicaid provider. - Payment suspensions will be imposed on providers based on a credible allegation of fraud.
+The fee is used to offset the cost of conducting screening activities. - During the enrollment process, providers are required to provide additional information for persons with an ownership or controlling interest, managing employees, and agents.
+"Persons" in this instance may mean a person or a corporation. - Providers are required to undergo revalidation every three to five years. - Effective July 15, 2013, ordering and referring physicians or other professionals will be required to be enrolled as a participating Medicaid provider. - Payment suspensions are imposed on providers based on a credible allegation of fraud.